 "Aladdin" was adapted for the stage by writer Chad Beguelin and eight-time Oscar-winning composer Alan Menken.
 The Broadway production is directed by Tony-winner Casey Nicholaw.

-"Aladdin" on Broadway features Joshua Dela Cruz and Courtney Reed as Aladdin and Jasmine, Jonathan Freeman as Jafar (reprising his part from the movie), and Major Attaway taking on the role of the Genie - a somewhat unenviable task given Robin Williams' memorable film performance.
+"Aladdin" on Broadway features Telly Leung and Arielle Jacobs as Aladdin and Jasmine, Jonathan Freeman as Jafar (reprising his voice role from the movie), and Major Attaway taking on the role of the Genie - a somewhat unenviable task given Robin Williams' memorable film performance.

 Tony winner James Monroe Iglehart played his final performance as the Genie on 2/19.
 Beginning 2/21, standby Major Attaway assumes the role.